Fransssss/OutputFormatting/README.md

 Learning Goals:
-- Familirize one's self with (iomanip) library
+- Familiarize one's self with (iomanip) library
 - Practice using diffrent types of manipulators